 A prior dispute has been settled in connection with the solar improvements funded by the MCIA's \$33,100,000 original par amount of County of Morris Guaranteed Renewable Energy Program Lease Revenue Bonds, Series 2011A (Federally Taxable) ("A Bonds") and the \$1,200,000 original par amount of the County of Morris Guaranteed Renewable Energy Program Lease Revenue Note, Series 2011B (Federally Taxable) ("B Note"), both issued December 8, 2011.
 The prior dispute was between the MCIA, the developer, and the contractor of the solar improvements.
 The A Bonds and the hereinafter defined 2009 Bonds are guaranteed by Morris County, and the B Note is held by Morris County.
 Both the A Bonds and the County of Morris Guaranteed Renewable Energy Program Lease Revenue Bonds, Series 2009A (the "2009 Bonds") are in part reliant on revenues from the sale of SREC's generated by the program.
 Any deficiency in SREC revenues that result in a debt service insufficiency are also ultimately guaranteed by the County of Morris.
-It is anticipated that there will be a shortfall in revenues to cover the \$2,855,493.20 June 1, 2015 debt service payment in connection with the A Bonds and the County intends to satisfy any such shortfall in accordance with the County guaranty.
-It is anticipated that there will be sufficient revenues to cover the \$543,761.10 December 1, 2015 debt service payment in connection with the A Bonds.
-The B Note is due on April 15, 2015 and has not been funded.
-Morris County, as the holder of the B Note, has the option of rolling the B Note, as it has done annually since the B Note was originally due on January 15, 2012, refunding the B Note, or setting installment payments in a new agreement.
-In connection with the 2009 Bonds, it is anticipated there will be sufficient program funds available to cover the \$1,800,072.80 August 15, 2015 and \$366,614.40 February 15, 2016 debt service payments.
-It is not clear whether there will be sufficient program funds available to cover the \$1,776,614.40 August 15, 2016 debt service payment in connection with the 2009 Bonds, and the County intends to satisfy any such shortfall in accordance with the County guaranty.
+The \$1,200,000 note had been extended several times during 2014 and 2015 until May 15, 2015 when it was renewed to mature on May 15, 2016 at an interest rate of 1.03%.